 Manuscript Requirements

-• All manuscripts entered must be unpublished works of fiction, non-fiction or poetry as of postmarked date of entry.
+- All manuscripts entered must be unpublished works of fiction, non-fiction or poetry as of postmarked date of entry.
 Should a manuscript be published in any form after it is entered or should a contract or plans for publication be negotiated or announced during the competition period, the entry will not be disqualified.
 As a major goal of the Society and the competition is publication, however, the cash prize will be decreased by 33 per cent.
 A work will be considered previously published if more than 25 percent has been published in any form.
 Self published or on-demand works will be considered published, unless the author presents an official statement that less than 500 copies have been sold.
 Such manuscripts are not accepted in book format.
 If a self-published manuscript should win a category, the prize for the category will be decreased by one-third.
 Works from which brief sections have been excerpted for quotation in literary journals, news journals, broadsides will not be disqualified.
 Manuscripts published in their entirety on the Internet are considered published, regardless of where on the Internet a manuscript appears.

-• Any suspected plagiarism discovered and confirmed will immediately disqualify a manuscript, regardless of when discovered, even if the plagiarism is discovered after a manuscript’s author has been notified that he or she is the winner.
+- Any suspected plagiarism discovered and confirmed will immediately disqualify a manuscript, regardless of when discovered, even if the plagiarism is discovered after a manuscript’s author has been notified that he or she is the winner.
 The work of finalists is examined carefully for lack of originality.

-• Please do not send us your collections and expect us to select one piece as the entry.
+- Please do not send us your collections and expect us to select one piece as the entry.

-• Electronic entries will consist of attached material.
+- Electronic entries will consist of attached material.
 Do not embed entry material in the body of the e-mail message.

 Winners

-co-authors, the cash prize is divided, not multiplied, although two medals would be awarded.
-We do not select ties.
-In 2018, the Society’s Board has voted and confirmed that there will be one winner, one runner-up for each category.
+- Only one cash and gold medal prize is offered in any category.
+For a winning work by co-authors, the cash prize is divided, not multiplied, although two medals would be awarded.
+As a rule, we do not select ties, unless the judge of a category feels it is warranted.
+In 2018, the Society’s Board has voted and confirmed that there will be one winner, one or two runners-up for each category.

-• Barring extraordinary circumstances, winners must be present in New Orleans at the Society’s annual meeting to receive their awards.
+- Barring extraordinary circumstances, winners must be present in New Orleans at the Society’s annual meeting to receive their awards.
 Exceptions to this rule are solely in the discretion of the Executive Board of Directors of The Pirate’s Alley Faulkner Society.
-Examples of exceptions granted would be for illness, for a winner currently incarcerated, an unbreakable professional
+Examples of exceptions granted would be for illness, for a winner currently incarcerated, an unbreakable professional obligation.

-• The Society reserves the right to use any presentations made by authors at awards ceremonies for future promotion of the Society and for the benefit of its projects.
+- The Society reserves the right to use any presentations made by authors at awards ceremonies for future promotion of the Society and for the benefit of its projects.

-• IMPORTANT
+- IMPORTANT

-No refunds are issued for entry fees after our published deadline of
+No refunds are issued for entry fees after our published deadline of June 1, 2024.

 Publication Rights

 Although the Pirate’s Alley Faulkner Society does not guarantee publication, the Society reserves the right to publish in its on-line journal, The Double Dealer, in news releases and in limited-edition booklets or broadsides, material selected as finalists in the competition.
 With regard to publishing, we reserve the right to publish excerpts of 1,500 to 2,500 words from winning novels, book-length narrative non-fiction, novellas, and novels-in-progress.
 Authors are allowed to select a stand-alone excerpt for these categories.
 We reserve the right to publish in their entirety short stories, essays, or poems.
 Authors are offered the opportunity to make changes, improvements, prior to publication in our journal.
-We have one-time rights for publication in the Society’s journal and a planned anthology: 25 Years of Winners (working title) The anthology would be a repeat of excerpts already published in our journal, along with short stories, essays, poems that are already published.
+We have one-time rights for publication in the Society’s journal and a planned anthology: 30 Years of Winners (working title) The anthology would be a repeat of excerpts already published in our journal, along with short stories, essays, poems that are already published.
 The Society also publishes from time to time short excerpts of winning manuscripts of 250 to 500 words in features formatted specifically to use as an education resources for creative writing teachers.
 These features promote the author of such short excerpts and are accompanied by a photo and bio of the author.
 Reprints of such features are underwritten by Rosemary James and provided free to creative writing teachers.
 Estimated circulation of each of these lesson plans is not more than 500.
 The Society also has published limited-edition broadsides for gifts to sponsors and limited sales to offset the costs of printing.
 Estimated circulation of each such broadside is not more than 250 for our purposes with an extra 50 for each author.
 These are signed by the author and or visual artist and numbered.
 The Society’s earnings from such materials will be used for future literary prizes and for the Society’s educational projects.
 No honoraria are paid to authors, other than the cash prizes designated for winners of each category.

 Submission of entry and required competition entry form constitutes the author’s contractual obligation for publication rights of finalist material as outlined above.